 However, choosing the Catalog option, for example, will perform a search for the term for where it appears in the HeinOnline catalog.
 Once they’ve chosen an option, users can see that a different search is being performed based on the difference in search syntax.

-Note: HeinOnline syntax—Boolean operators, quotes, proximity searching, etc.—functions exactly the same within all of these options.
+Note: HeinOnline syntax—Boolean operators, quotes, proximity searching, etc.—function exactly the same.
 Learn how to use advanced HeinOnline search syntax here.